eliemichel/AugenLight/README.md

 Augen Light
 ===========

+branch: `option-qt`

 ### About

 This is an OpenGL 4.5 Core "hello triangle" code using GLFW (to open a window) and glad (to load opengl).
 It includes the typical folder layout and CMakeLists that I use for larger projects.

 The C++ code of the program is located in [`src/AugenLight`](src/AugenLight) and in particular [`src/AugenLight/main.cpp`](src/AugenLight/main.cpp) is a fully commented sample explaining the use of a VBO, a VAO and a shader program to render a dynamic scene.

+### About this branch

+This project is organized with several branches, so that intersted people can choose a level of advancement of the project and potential options.

+*This branch is similar in features and advancement to the level0 branch, except that it is wrapped into a Qt project.*

+Check out the other branches as well!

 ### Downloading